bt-sync/sync-docker/README.md

 Go to localhost:$WEBUI_PORT in a web browser to access the webui.

+#### LAN access

-NB: If you do not want to limit the access to the webui to localhost, run instead:
+If you do not want to limit the access to the webui to localhost, run instead:

     docker run -d --name Sync \
       -p $WEBUI_PORT:8888 -p 55555 \